chidojiro/interview-assignment/README.md

 Support documention for all available components.
 [Styleguide link](https://bluex-shared-components-docs-main.netlify.app/)

+`main branch is used as a starting point for the RXP Shared components.`

 `master branch is used for older version used in my randstad BE/YT.`

 ## What's inside the box